pavliy/node-vehicles/README.md

 - In health check - I've added DB connection for sample.
 But it's a matter to argue - health endpoint is usually checked by K8S to see if node is fine.
 And team should be really careful with this - cause if wrong status is returned - cluster will restart app.
 But if there are issues with SQL server itself - that's not something really helpful, right?
 - Epoch date is used.
 In REST world usually it's ISO formatted, though.
 But I don't know about the consumer of this API - it's other server - epoch might be better.
 For people - ISO is good
 - E2E testing will be simpler in nest once they will merge replace module thing.
 Until then - have to check mode in dynamicmodule
+- In tests where vehicle is created - tsignore is used.
+More often it's ok to have separate constructor for better usability.
+Just don't want to confuse domain layer here.
+In .NET it's easy to have internal constructor which is shared then only with tests assembly

 ## Getting Started